 Activities that are most closely aligned to your current business.

 Most of your immediate revenue making activity will sit in horizon 1.
-If you were a retailer, this would include the day-to-day goals associated with selling, marketing and serving your product/customers.
+For a retailer, this would include the day-to-day goals associated with selling, marketing and serving your product/customers.
 Your goals in horizon 1 will be mostly around improving margins, bettering existing processes and keeping cash coming in.

 Horizon 2: Nurture Emerging Business

 Taking what you already have, and extending it into new areas of revenue-driving activity.